Chak De! India: Plot

 Chak De!
 India opens in Delhi during the final minutes of a Hockey World Cup match between Pakistan and India, with Pakistan leading 1–0.
 When Indian team captain Kabir Khan is fouled, he takes a penalty stroke.
 His shot just misses, causing India to lose the match.
-Soon afterwards, media outlets circulate a photograph of Khan shaking hands with the Pakistani captain.
+Soon afterwards, media outlets circulate a photograph of Khan shaking hands and embracing the Pakistani captain.
 The sporting gesture is misunderstood, and Khan is suspected of throwing the game out of sympathy towards Pakistan.
 Religious prejudice forces him and his mother to leave town.

 Seven years later Mr. Tripathi, the head of India's hockey association, meets with field hockey advocate Uttam Singh to discuss the Indian women's hockey team.
 According to Tripathi, the team has no future since the only long-term role for women is to "cook and clean".
-Uttam, however, tells him that Kabir Khan wants to coach the team.
-Initially sceptical, Tripathi agrees to the arrangement.
+Uttam, however, tells him that Khan wants to coach the team.
+Initially skeptical, Tripathi agrees to the arrangement.

-Khan finds himself in charge of a group of 16 young women divided by their competitive natures and regional prejudices.
+Khan finds himself in charge of a group of 16 young women divided by their fiercely competitive natures and regional prejudices.
 Komal Chautala, a village girl from Haryana, clashes with Preeti Sabarwal from Chandigarh; short-tempered Balbir Kaur from Punjab bullies Rani Dispotta and Soimoi Kerketa, who are from remote villages in Jharkhand.
-Mary Ralte from Mizoram and Molly Zimik, from Manipur in Northeast India, face widespread racial discrimination, and sexual comments from some strangers.
-Team Captain Vidya Sharma must choose between hockey and the wishes of her husband Rakesh's family, and Preeti's fiancé—Abhimanyu Singh, Vice-Captain of the India national cricket team—feels threatened by her involvement with the team.
+Mary Ralte from Mizoram and Molly Zimik from Manipur in Northeast India face widespread racial discrimination and even sexual harassment from some strangers.
+Team Captain Vidya Sharma must choose between hockey and the wishes of her husband Rakesh's family, and Preeti's fiancé—Abhimanyu Singh, Vice-Captain of the India national cricket team— brushes off hockey as unimportant to their future as a couple.

 Khan realises that he can make the girls winners only if he can help them overcome their differences.
 During his first few days as coach, he benches several players who refuse to follow his rules—including Bindiya Naik, the most experienced player.
 In response, Bindiya repeatedly encourages the other players to defy Khan.
 When she finally succeeds, Khan angrily resigns; however, he invites the staff and team to a farewell lunch at McDonald's.
 During the lunch, local boys eve tease Mary; Balbir attacks them, triggering a brawl between the boys and the team.
 Khan, recognising that they are finally acting as one for the first time, prevents the staff from intervening; he only stops a man from hitting one of the women from behind with a cricket bat.
-After the fight, the women ask Khan to remain their coach.
+After the fight, the women realise Khan's intentions and ask him to remain their coach.